tortlab/GMM-spike-sorting/README.md

     clusterize.m:       estimates the number and center of clusters and further classify each sample using the extracted features. plot_model.m:       plots the resultant classification.

-These functions can also be used separately (type 'help extract_features', 'help clusterize' or 'help plot_model' for more information)
+These functions can also be used separately (type 'help extract_features', 'help clusterize' or 'help plot_model' for more information).

 The file 'GMMinstructions.pdf' gives instructions for using the GUI.

-B. C. Souza January, 2018
+B. C. Souza

 Brain Institute, Natal, Brazil

+January, 2018.